“Classics, Dances and Movie Flicks”

 TEACHER TO-DO LIST FOR PIANO ENSEMBLE

-1. Hand out copies of the flyer and the student registration sheet to students and explain how Piano Ensemble works in September.
+1. In September, hand out copies of the flyer and the student registration sheet to students and explain how Piano Ensemble works.

-3. Begin registering students for their appropriate ensemble groups.
-Don’t forget to collect the registration fee of $18 per student!
+3. Begin registering students online for their appropriate ensemble groups.
+Registration will be open from October 15 to December 1.
+Don’t forget to collect the registration fee of $20.00 per student for EVMTA members, $45.00 for non-members!
+Non-members must contact the event chair to approve registration.

-5. Assign students to begin practicing music in October or early November.
+5. Assign students to begin practicing music in October.

-6. Send in the teacher registration, a completed teacher participation form, the student registration forms, and one check (payable to EVMTA) to the registrar by December 1, 2019.
-You will receive a confirmation email upon receipt of registration.
-If you do not hear anything within one week of mailing, please contact registrar.
+6. Registration deadline is December 1, 2023.
+Go to EVMTA.org to register your students online.
+You will receive confirmation upon receipt of registration.
+If you do not hear anything within one week of registering, please contact Marcia Havlovic at email@example.com.

 8. Continue reviewing the pieces weekly with students once rehearsals have begun.
 Ask them what the conductor wants them to work on.
-Check your email and/or voicemail; sometimes conductors will let you know directly what’s needed!
+Check your e-mail and/or voicemail; sometimes conductors will let you know directly what is needed.

-10. Attend the concert on Saturday, February 1, 2020, at 7:00 PM at Gilbert High School.
-Your students have worked hard and so have you; come and enjoy!
+10. Attend the concert on Saturday, January 27, 2024.
+Your students have worked hard, and so have you; come and enjoy!

 (Review this with students before rehearsals begin!)